-From the prep kitchen I had a good view of the line and was able to observe the dinner service.
-On the line was a sous chef, accompanied by a saucier, a saute cook, an entremetier, and hot appetizer cook.
+From the prep kitchen I had a good view of the line and could observe dinner service.
+There was the sous chef, accompanied by a saucier, a saute cook, an entremetier, and hot appetizer cook.
 There were also two cooks on the garde manger (cold app) station and a pastry cook plating desserts.
 During service, Chef sent me a couple dishes from the menu to try, and later called me into his office to chat.
-We agreed that I would come in two weekday evenings after school, and a full day on the weekend for the next three months or so.
-I know some students in my culinary program who only do one or two days a week, and others who actually worked up to 5 shifts a week.
-For me going to school full time and externing 28 hours a week was often really taxing, but was just enough to be really involved in the restaurant without sacrificing my school work.
+We agreed that I would come in two evenings after school, and a full day on the weekend for the next three months or so.
+That meant 8 hours Tuesday and Wednesday after school and 12 hours on Saturday.
+For me going to school full time and externing 28 hours a week was often really taxing, but was just enough to be really involved in the restaurant without affecting my performance at school.

-I also spent a lot of time helping out the garde manger station during service, but there seemed to be a lot of new people working there too and sometimes it got so crowded it was better for me just to hang back and do prep.
-All the cooks were really warm though, and made me feel welcome whenever I was there.
-After about a month, I became pretty familiar with the plates that were coming out of the garde manger, and was allowed to be more involved during service.
-By my last few weeks there, the garde manger cooks training me were hanging back to allow me to learn the station.
-After a while I started to get the hang of producing consistent plates every time, shucking oysters under pressure, and listening for the expediter and sous chef to call fired dishes.
+I also spent a lot of time helping the garde manger station during service.
+The station had a rotating door of externs, but all the cooks were really warm, and made me feel welcome whenever I was there.
+After about a month, I became pretty familiar with the plates and became more and more involved in service.
+By my last few weeks there, the cooks training me were hanging back to allow me to learn the station.
+After a while I started to get the hang of producing consistent plates, shucking oysters under pressure, and listening to the expediter and sous chef to call orders.
 Toward the end of service I would find myself working the station alone as the others made prep lists for the next day.
 As an extern, it was the perfect place to reinforce basic skills like knife work, speed, and consistency.
 It was also a good place to get exposure to working service at a restaurant that does a considerable amount of volume while making an effort to maintain a high level.
 As I neared graduation, I was offered an entry level position there.